dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 I can recall on numerous occasions when my codes didn't work out, and I didn't know why.
 And sometimes the codes worked, and I still have no idea why 🤦‍♂️.
 Because the codes were not publicly shared, there were very limited feedback or insights that anyone can offer to improve them even when I asked for help.
-As a result, bugs in the codes remained bugs, and it never got fixed.
+As a result, bugs in the codes remained as bugs, and it never got fixed.
 This had severely limited what I could have learned and gained had I gotten better feedback by sharing my codes publicly.
 This is the major difference of learning in private and in public.